lamhizz/gpt-intelli-prompt-pro/README.md

 ## 6. Contributing & Extending

 We welcome contributions to expand and improve the `gpt-workflow` toolkit!
+We welcome contributions to expand and improve the `gpt-intelli-prompt-pro` toolkit!
+If you feel like there's any important tag/snippet missing, feel free to create a Pull Request or open an [Issue](https://github.com/lamhizz/gpt-intelli-prompt-pro/issues/new).

 * **Adding New Snippets**:
     * Ensure your new snippet fits into one of the existing logical units.
 If it introduces a new major theme, consider proposing a new group.